oresults/oresults-connector/README.md

 # OResults connector
-Tool for automatic upload of start list and result files to OResutls.eu
-Files in given folder are uploaded on creation or change.
+Tool for automatic upload of start list and result files to OResults.
+It uploads files from a given folder as they are created or modified.

 Part of the [OResults](https://oresults.eu) platform.
 See [docs for organizers](https://docs.oresults.eu) for more details.

 ### Download